-Overall provincial handcleaning compliance exceeded the target of 80% in both acute care facilities (83%) and long-term care facilities (85%)
+Overall provincial handcleaning compliance exceeded the target of 80% in acute care facilities (81%) but not long-term care facilities (79%)

 Compliance after contact with the patient and the patient's environment in acute care facilities met the target.
 Compliance before contact did not meet the target.